2022 United States Senate elections

-While Republicans were slightly favored in several competitive races that would determine control of the Senate, a red wave election did not materialize.
-Democrats gained one seat, in Pennsylvania, where Democrat John Fetterman won the election to succeed retiring Republican Pat Toomey.
-All incumbents won re-election and all other open seats besides Pennsylvania were held by the same party as the retiring senator.
-In Georgia, the election advanced to a runoff in which incumbent Raphael Warnock ultimately prevailed.
-Incumbents Ron Johnson in Wisconsin and Catherine Cortez Masto in Nevada faced particularly close races but were narrowly re-elected.
-It was the first time since the 1914 U.S. Senate elections that no incumbent lost in a primary or general election.
+While Republicans appeared slightly favored in several competitive races, a red wave election did not materialize.
+Democrats gained a seat, in Pennsylvania where Democrat John Fetterman won the election to succeed retiring Republican Pat Toomey.
+All incumbents won re-election, and all other open seats besides Pennsylvania were held by the same party as the retiring senator.
+For the first time since the ratification of the 17th Amendment, no incumbent lost a U.S. Senate primary or general election.

 The better-than-expected performance of Democrats has been attributed to several factors, including the issue of abortion after Dobbs v.
-Jackson Women's Health Organization, the role of Donald Trump, and extremism or election denialism among Republicans.
-This was the first time in U.S. history in which multiple Senate races in the same year were contested between two African-American nominees (Georgia and South Carolina).
-This was the first midterm since 1934 in which the president's party made net gains in both Senate seats and governorships, and the first midterm since 1962 in which Democrats made net gains in the Senate while also holding the presidency.
+Jackson Women's Health Organization, the role of Donald Trump, and alleged extremism or election denialism among Republicans.
+The 2022 election cycle was the first time in U.S. history in which multiple Senate races in the same year were contested between two Black nominees (Georgia and South Carolina).

 Partisan composition

-All 34 Class 3 senators were up for election in 2022; prior to Election Day, Class 3 consisted of 14 Democrats and 20 Republicans, including a seat in California held by an interim appointee up for a special election.
+All 34 Class 3 senators were up for election in 2022; before Election Day, Class 3 consisted of 14 Democrats and 20 Republicans, including a seat in California held by an interim appointee up for a special election.
 Additionally, a special election was held for a Class 2 seat in Oklahoma.
-Of the senators not up for election, 34 were Democrats, 29 were Republicans, and two were independents who caucused with the Senate Democrats.
+Of the senators not up for election, 34 were Democrats, 29 were Republicans, and two were independent members who caucused with the Senate Democrats.

-Elections analysts have noted that, in recent cycles, partisanship in Senate elections has much more closely matched partisanship in presidential elections, and the number of senators representing states won recently by presidential candidates of the opposite party has dwindled.
+In recent cycles, partisanship in Senate elections has much more closely matched partisanship in presidential elections, and the number of senators representing states won recently by presidential candidates of the opposite party has dwindled.
 In 2018, Democrats were defending 10 seats in states that Donald Trump won in the 2016 U.S. presidential election, while Republicans held only one seat in a state that Hillary Clinton won in 2016 (Nevada, which Democrats flipped).
-In contrast, in this cycle Democrats held no seats in states that were won by Trump in the 2020 U.S. presidential election, while Republicans were defending two seats in states Joe Biden won in 2020 (Pennsylvania, which Democrats flipped, and Wisconsin, which Republicans narrowly held).
+In contrast, Democrats in this cycle held no seats in states that Trump won in the 2020 U.S. presidential election, while Republicans were defending only two seats in states Joe Biden won in 2020 (Pennsylvania, which Democrats flipped, and Wisconsin, which Republicans narrowly held).